Nonlinear functional regression by functional deep neural network with kernel embedding: Useful Lemmas

 \section{Useful Lemmas}

-The following lemma showing the rates of approximating a function $f$ by its embedded function $L_K f$ is utilized in our approximation analysis, and can be found in \cite[Theorem 2.2, Theorem 2.3]{Eberts2013}. \begin{lemma} Let $f \in L_2(\RR^d) \cap L_\infty(\RR^d)$, the embedding kernel $K$ is chosen as \eqref{embedkernel1}.
-Assume that $\mu$ is a measure on $\RR^d$ with a Lebesgue density $u\in L_\infty(\RR^d)$.
+The following lemma, which demonstrates the rates of approximating a function $f$ by its embedded function $L_K f$ is utilized in our approximation analysis, and can be found in \cite[Theorem 2.2, Theorem 2.3]{Eberts2013}, where we choose $P_X$ as the Lebesgue measure on $\RR^d$, $p=\infty$, and $q=2$ as specified in their results. \begin{lemma} Let $f \in L_2(\RR^d) \cap L_\infty(\RR^d)$, and suppose that the embedding kernel $K$ is chosen as \eqref{embedkernel1}.
 Then we have